 The University of Manchester is one of Britain's largest single-site universities.
 We have a long history of hosting visiting scholars and students from China.
 Manchester has a large Chinese community and, to many students, it is a 'home away from home'.

 We are one of the highest ranked universities in the UK in terms of research power, with 83% of research activity judged to be 'world leading' or 'internationally excellent' in the 2014 Research Excellence Framework.

-In the 2017 Shanghai Jiao Tong league table we were ranked 38th in the world, eighth in Europe and sixth in the UK.
+In the 2020 Shanghai Jiao Tong league table we were ranked 36th in the world.

 The University of Manchester is the proud home of the second Confucius Institute in the UK, a partnership between the University of Manchester, the Office of Chinese Language Council International (Hanban) and Beijing Normal University.
 The Institute received its approval from Hanban in July 2005 and was formally launched in October 2006.